Peyote Is Endangered, Spiritually Sacred and Becoming Legal

 Peyote (Lophophora williamsii) is a small cactus that grows underground — only its top ( or "button," which is about the size of a baseball) is visible.
 Peyote is a spineless, slow-growing plant, one that may take years to reach maturity in the deserts of south Texas and northern Mexico.

 As they grow, the cacti produce range of phenethylamine alkaloids, some of which have a distinctive hallucinogenic effect on humans.
-Once harvested, the little button-shaped fruits can be eaten, brewed as a tea, or dried and crushed into a powder, which is loaded into capsules.
-Users may also smoke the dried version.
-The primary active ingredient is mescaline, a powerful drug that the U.S. categorizes as a Schedule I substance, making it (mostly) illegal to possess or consume.
-(Interestingly, the mescaline causes a severe reaction in animals, which deters them from eating it, providing protection for a cactus with no spines.)
+Once harvested, the little button-shaped fruits can be eaten, brewed into a psychoactive tea, or dried and crushed into a powder, which is loaded into capsules or smoked.

 Advertisement

-Beyond religious ceremonies, peyote has a long history as medicine in these cultures.
+Beyond religious ceremonies, peyote has a long history as a sacred medicine in these cultures.
 People sometimes use the cacti to help with fever, skin problems, blindness, colds, diabetes and pain.
-The U.S. government does not recognize any of the medicinal claims made regarding peyote.

 Advertisement